Skip to main content

 Which Encryption Is Better: NordPass or Proton Pass?

 Proton Pass uses AES-256-GCM and encrypts all vault metadata.
-NordPass uses XChaCha20 for mobile performance but leaves metadata unencrypted on the server.
+NordPass uses XChaCha20 but leaves your metadata unencrypted on its servers.

 NordPass: XChaCha20

-NordPass uses XChaCha20 encryption.
-The algorithm was chosen for its performance on devices without dedicated AES hardware acceleration (AES-NI instruction sets).
-On hardware that lacks AES-NI — common in older and budget Android devices — XChaCha20 can be approximately three times faster than AES-256.
+NordPass uses XChaCha20 encryption, chosen for its performance on mobile hardware without AES acceleration (AES-NI instruction sets).
+On older and budget Android devices, XChaCha20 can be roughly three times faster than AES-256.
+On current flagship hardware — Apple A-series, Snapdragon 8xx from 2022 onward — both algorithms are hardware-accelerated and perform indistinguishably in practice.

-NordPass has been audited by Cure53, though the full audit reports are not publicly available.
+NordPass has been independently audited by Cure53 and holds SOC 2 Type II and ISO 27001:2022 certifications.
+Cure53 audit technical reports are not publicly published.

 Proton Pass: AES-256-GCM with Metadata Encryption